Crim5on/WeatherStation/README.md

 # Embedded Weather Station
 An embedded weather station feauturing a DHTxx series temperature and humidity sensor.
+Further sensors can be added.
 Integration of a 2x16 LCD display is planed.
 Shall support Arduino Uno and STM32 Nuclueo boards.

 ## Directories